 As a nonprofit organization, you do good work that helps the public good.
 And, as a result, your organization has unique reporting requirements.
 However, like most other businesses, your organization is under the jurisdiction of the National Labor Relations Board.
 A...

-Nonprofits have unique employment and human resource needs
+Nonprofits have employment and human resource needs, some unique to their status as exempt organizations

 Federal agencies govern nonprofit employers